Shed Buying Guide | Size, Shape & Material | Tiger Sheds

 Read our guide if you would like more information on how to build a shed base.

-Do the entry points have easy access?
 Consider the size of your garden, and any fences or walls that are near the area you want to install your shed.
 Close fences or walls will prevent you from being able to easily treat or paint the shed.

 Some companies can change the door position of a shed if required, so be sure to check this if you need the door re-positioned to provide better access.
 You should also consider if you want the door hinged on the left or the right.
 Some shed retailers offer a pre-hung door, while some will provide the door separately to be hung on assembly.